 The Tonto Group is a textbook example of a marine transgression.1 In geology, “transgression” describes the advancement of the sea as it spreads over a land surface.2 The evidence left behind by a marine transgression usually consists of rocks with fine grains on top and coarser grains on the bottom.
 Both the top and bottom will have an erosional surface called an unconformity.

-The erosion surface directly underlying the Tonto Group is called the Great Unconformity.
+An erosion surface directly underlies the Tonto Group.
+We call this the Great Unconformity.
 The Tonto Group itself consists of three main units.
 On the bottom, the Tapeats Sandstone, a roughly 100- to 330-foot thick group of layers made mostly of―you guessed it―sandstone.
 Above is the Bright Angel Formation, a 325- to 450-foot thick stack of mostly shale and siltstone (made from clay and silt respectively).3 Finally, the topmost portion of the Tonto Group is the Muav Formation,4 a 136- to 827-foot thick deposit mostly composed of limestone (made from lime mud), but also siltstone.
 Another unconformity overlies these layers.

 While not the first to study it, American geologist Edwin McKee produced the most comprehensive early research on the Tonto Group in 1945.5 You may be under the impression that lower rock layers are older than the layers above them.
 This is generally true.
 But McKee made several observations suggesting the Tonto Group was an exception.
 For example, there are many places in the Grand Canyon where the Tapeats Sandstone pinches out.
 In these places, the Bright Angel Formation lies directly over the Great Unconformity.
 This suggests that all main units of the Tonto Group formed simultaneously, but in different places at any one time.
 McKee realized that the sand to clay/silt to lime mud pattern seen in the Tonto Group was similar to that forming in coastal areas today.
 This understanding has particular relevance to marine transgressions.